QQQQQby/MNIST-Classification-Pytorch/README.md

-# PyTorch Implement of Image Classification for MNIST
+# PyTorch Implementation of MNIST Image Classification

 ## How to run